 - 1. Field reviews by designers should be required. - 2.
 Review the scope. - 3.
-Examine the plans (Phase I to Phase II). - 4.
+Examine the plans early in the plans development process. - 4.
 Look at plan-profiles and cross sections for general understanding. - 5.
 Review PD&E study for any constraints. - 6.
 Consider transit and bicycle/pedestrian needs during construction. - 7.
-For complex projects consider developing a TCP study and other possible strategies such as public awareness campaigns, alternate route improvements, service patrols, etc..
+For complex projects consider developing a TTC plan study and other possible strategies such as public awareness campaigns, alternate route improvements, service patrols, etc...